nym01/Tracebox/docs/security.md

 **3. Seccomp uses a deny-list.** Tracebox blocks known dangerous system calls, but any dangerous syscall that developers forgot to block is allowed by default.
+Finding A above is a real example of this kind of gap.
 An allow-list would be stricter but harder to maintain across many programming languages.

 **4. No strict disk usage quota.** Individual files are limited in size, but a program can still create many small files and fill up storage.
 Current
 mitigation: temporary directories are cleaned up and concurrent workloads are limited.

-**5. Some host information leaks through `/proc`.** Programs can still see information such as CPU model, amount of RAM, kernel version, and system load.
+**5. Some host information leaks through `/proc` (nsjail only).** Programs can still see information such as CPU model, amount of RAM, kernel version, and system load.
 This does not allow escaping the sandbox — it only reveals information about the machine.
+The gVisor backend (above) closes this leak.

 **Analogy:** someone cannot enter your house, but they can look through the window and see what model of TV you own.

+**6. gVisor's process limit isn't enforced (G1, above).** This is gVisor's own honest weakness — memory limits provide a backstop, but not the same direct, immediate protection nsjail's process limit gives.

 ## Bottom Line